lithatyopo/lithatyopo.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 tags: [Python, Primes]
 ---

-In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
+In this post I will run through a function in Python that can quickly find all the Prime numbers below a given value.
 For example, if I passed the function a value of 100, it would find all the prime numbers below 100.

-If you're not sure what a Prime number is, it is a number that can only be divided wholly by itself and one so 7 is a prime number as no other numbers apart from 7 or 1 divide cleanly into it 8 is not a prime number as while eight and one divide into it, so do 2 and 4.
+If you aren't sure what a Prime number is, it is a number that can only be divided wholly by itself and one, so 7 is a prime number as no other numbers apart from 7 or 1 divide cleanly into it; 8 is not a prime number as while eight and one divide into it, so do 2 and 4.

 ---